-- A PhD or equivalent experience in a data-intensive research field. - Strong technical expertise in at least one of data collection, analysis, management, or presentation. - Excellent problem solving ability, including flexibility and willingness to tackle any research problem in any discipline over varied time frames. - Excellent communication skills, including the ability to communicate across academic disciplines. - Ability to work in a team environment, and contribute to team building. - Comfortable with a performance-based culture, including being open, honest, and direct in speech or writing, especially when dealing with unpalatable matters, and the ability to self-reflect and set goals.
+- Strong technical expertise in at least one area of data collection, analysis, management or presentation. - Excellent communication skills, including the ability to communicate across academic disciplines. - Advocacy, negotiation, and influencing skills and a proactive, innovative, and userfocused approach to building relationships across a range of professional and disciplinary areas and demonstrated experience in building and maintaining relationships with key stakeholders - Ability to work in a team environment and contribute to team building. - Comfortable with a performance-based culture, including being open, honest, and direct in speech or writing, especially when dealing with unpalatable matters, and the ability to self-reflect and set goals.